zeelsheladiya/OurDB-Database/README.md

 - It requires minimum c++ 17 standard compiler or above to run on any system
 - It is combination (NoSQL + SQL) because it doesn’t have schema for storing table but it has perfect syntax for creating query like SQL

-## Scope Of The Project
-Database Management systems are widely used by companies and organizations to maintain and manage their knowledge and information resources.
-After completing a database management course, students might work in any number of industries including: Automotive, Banking, Education, Legal, Insurance, Government, Pharmaceutical, Retail, Data Science, NGO etc.

 ## Table of Contents
 - [Scope Of The Project](#scope-of-the-project)
 - [Overview Of Existing Systems and Technologies](#scope-of-the-project)